RomGai/DP-IQA/README.md

 pip install transformers==4.31.0
 ```

+The paper is still under review, we are temporarily releasing only a simple demo and sample checkpoints trained on the KonIQ-10k dataset.
+The complete code and checkpoints are ready and will be uploaded immediately upon acceptance of the paper.

 We have done all testing and development using an A100 GPU.
 But for this demo, a 16G GPU is enough for testing with small batch size.

 **Download dataset**